Pikkachau/C.A.F.E./README.md

 But instead of asking a question, you can just make the chatbot e.g. become your girlfriend by using this method:

-<sub>This method hasnt been fully tested so it might not work</sub>

 ‎<sub>Coop: 4/10</sub>

 ```